DuncanRitchie/velut/README.md

 ### De-Excellation
 I rely heavily on Excel for generating, checking, and storing the data.
 I am gradually weaning myself off Excel by creating webpages and websites that replicate the functionality that I have/had in spreadsheets.
 The [velut website](https://www.velut.co.uk) itself is one example; the [Json generator](https://www.github.com/DuncanRitchie/velut-json-generator) is another; I’ve made and am making more.

-### Researching SSR
+### Implementing SSR
-Server-side rendering is something velut really should have: it takes barely any effort to look a word up in a paper dictionary, so why should a web-browser need to run a load of JavaScript to see velut?
-So I’m investigating how to make velut not be all client-side–rendered.
+Server-side rendering is something velut really should have.
+Apart from links and the “Search” button, there’s not a lot of interactivity to the site, so why should a web-browser need to run a load of JavaScript to see velut?
+So I’ve begun the process of porting velut to the Next.js framework, which brings SSR to my React code.
+It’s not yet ready for deployment, but my work so far is on the [nextjs](https://github.com/DuncanRitchie/velut/tree/nextjs) branch.
+The client-side–rendered website remains live, so you can still [look up Latin words](https://www.velut.co.uk).

+There’s so much going on in velut that the SSR work is a fascinating challenge for me.
+The basic page for a word does not require any client-side JavaScript (except for search); the [About](https://www.velut.co.uk/about) page could almost be a static file.
+But the sections [Subwords](https://www.velut.co.uk/subwords) and [Anagram Phrases](https://www.velut.co.uk/anagramphrases) take more time to generate their data, and for [Many](https://www.velut.co.uk/many) it’s cool to see the view update as each word comes back from the database, so there is still very much a place for client-side rendering.

 ## Miscellanea
 The name “velut” is an acronym for “Useful Tables of Excellent Latin Vocabulary”.
 Ironically, the HTML contains no &lt;table&gt; tags, while the backend dispatches queries to MongoDB collections rather than any tables in a relational database.